Query the GA4 Session Last Non-direct Traffic Source in BigQuery

 The most common source of confusion in the GA4 export seems to relate to the poorly named traffic_source parameters.
 Traffic_source contains the user-level first-touch traffic source, not the session’s traffic source.

 Additionally, the individual events in BigQuery can contain event parameters such as source, medium, and campaign.
+These are the event-level traffic source details.
 The parameters are nested inside the event_params field of the event.

 traffic source data in the ga4 bigquery schema